 So how do you figure out what it is that will bring you alive, and how to make the change happen?

-Here are six lessons I learned from my own career shift from marketeer to coach:
+Here are six lessons I learned from my own career shift from marketeer to career consultant:

 Recognise that taking action is the key to change